Discriminative Correlation Filter with Channel and Spatial Reliability: Experimental analysis

-This section compares our proposed boundary constraints formulation (Section~\ref{sec:approach}) with recent state-of-the-art approaches~\cite{srdcf_iccv2015,galoogahi_multi_channel_correlation}.
-In the first experiment, three variants of the standard single-scale HOG-based correlation filter were implemented to emphasize the difference in boundary constraints: the first one uses our channel reliability boundary constraint formulation from Section~\ref{sec:approach} ($\mathrm{T}_\mathrm{CR}$) the second one applies the spatial regularization constraint~\cite{srdcf_iccv2015} ($\mathrm{T}_\mathrm{SR}$) and the third one applies the limited boundaries constraint~\cite{galoogahi_multi_channel_correlation} ($\mathrm{T}_\mathrm{LB}$).
+This section compares our proposed boundary constraints formulation (Sect.~\ref{sec:approach}) with recent state-of-the-art approaches \citep{srdcf_iccv2015,cfwlb_cvpr2015}.
+In the first experiment, three variants of the standard single-scale HoG-based correlation filter were implemented to emphasize the difference in boundary constraints: the first uses our spatial reliability boundary constraint formulation from Section~\ref{sec:approach} ($\mathrm{T}_\mathrm{SC}$) the second applies the spatial regularization constraint~\citep{srdcf_iccv2015} ($\mathrm{T}_\mathrm{SR}$) and the third applies the limited boundaries constraint~\citep{cfwlb_cvpr2015} ($\mathrm{T}_\mathrm{LB}$).

-The three variants were compared on the challenging VOT2015 dataset~\cite{kristan_vot2015} by applying a standard no-reset one-pass evaluation (OTB~\cite{otb_cvpr2010}) and computing the AUC on the success plot.
-The tracker with our constraint formulation $\mathrm{T}_\mathrm{CR}$ achieved 0.32 AUC, while the alternatives achieved 0.28 ($\mathrm{T}_\mathrm{SR}$) and 0.16 ($\mathrm{T}_\mathrm{LB}$).
-The only difference between these tackers is in the constraint formulation, which indicates superiority of the proposed channel-reliability-based constraints formulation over the recent alternatives~\cite{galoogahi_multi_channel_correlation,srdcf_iccv2015}.
+The three variants were compared on the challenging VOT2015 dataset~\citep{kristan_vot2015} by applying a standard no-reset one-pass evaluation from OTB~\citep{otb_cvpr2010} and computing the AUC on the success plot.
+The tracker with our constraint formulation $\mathrm{T}_\mathrm{SC}$ achieved 0.32 AUC, while the alternatives achieved 0.28 ($\mathrm{T}_\mathrm{SR}$) and 0.16 ($\mathrm{T}_\mathrm{LB}$).
+The only difference between these tackers is in the constraint formulation, which indicates superiority of the proposed spatial-reliability-based constraints formulation over the recent alternatives~\citep{cfwlb_cvpr2015,srdcf_iccv2015}.